RockwellShah/filekey/README.md

 - ✅ **No Cloud** – Files are sealed with AES-256 on your device.
 Nothing is ever uploaded.
 - ✅ **Secure Sharing** – Encrypt a file to someone's Share Key, or post a "send me a file" link.
 - ✅ **Recovery Codes** – Optional offline recovery codes so you're never locked out.
-- ✅ **Folders & Large Files** – Encrypt whole folders, and stream multi-gigabyte files easily.
+- ✅ **Folders & Large Files** – Encrypt whole folders and multi-gigabyte files easily.
 - ✅ **Offline** – Runs 100% in your browser, online or offline.
 Installable as a PWA.

 ---